The 2020 pandemic forced countless numbers of people to become displaced from their normal work environments.

 Let's take a look at some of the features.

-The microphone on the Logitech H390 is noise cancelling.
+This version of the Logitech headphones with a mic is noise cancelling.
 What does this mean?
-This means that the microphone is made to help eliminate unwanted background noise.
+The microphone is made to help eliminate unwanted background noise.

 That feature helps your callers to hear you and not the sounds going on around you.
 You want to be heard loud and clear, and you want the sounds of your work environment to be suppressed as best as possible.